 - 3. If you are not reusing the service IP address, change the IP address.
-For information about changing the IP address of an ESM server, see the ESM Installation Guide on the ESM documentation page. - 4.
+For information about changing the IP address of an ESM server, see the ESM Installation Guide. - 4.
 If you are reusing the service IP address, complete the following steps: - a.
 As user root, run the following command to update the IP address configuration on the selected server:

-''' ip addr add <service_ip> dev <primary interface> Where <service_ip> is the IP address and <primary interface> is the interface on which the IP address of the host name is configured (for example, eth0). '''
+ip addr add <service_ip> dev <primary interface> Where <service_ip> is the IP address and <primary interface> is the interface on which the IP address of the host name is configured (for example, eth0).